‘Tis the season to be glad it’s all done with - we don't all love Christmas

 For those of a certain vintage who may be blissfully unaware of LadBaby, he takes old pop songs and changes the lyrics for purportedly humorous effect.
 He is similar in that regard to old novelty band the Barron Knights; who weren’t funny either.

 It should be said that Mr Baby’s singles are for charity.
-But some of us would willingly slip him a few quid next year for not bothering.
+But some of us would willingly slip him a few quid next year in return for not bothering.

 However, at least he has a tenuous claim to originality.
 The rest of the 2022 Christmas top 30 consisted almost entirely of the umpteenth re-releases from up-and-coming artists such as Wham, Shakin’ Stevens and Dean Martin.